 It’s a pity you can’t charge up your laptop with this charger, but you’ll have to go more heavy duty than this, spending a good bit more for an Explorer10 or 20.
 This will charge just about anything else though, so if you are going camping or just want to have a reliable power supply on hand in your travels to keep that smartphone going, this Brunton unit will work anywhere you’ve got a reasonable amount of sunlight.

 If you want to save some of that energy for later, bring along a portable power charger you can juice up from here as well.
 If you buy the right USB charger, you could also charge up NiCad AA batteries with this for a camera or game device.

-You can order the Brunton Explorer2 folding solar panel for a shade under a hundred bucks from Altrec or maybe less from Campmor.
+You can order the Brunton Explorer2 folding solar panel for less than $80 at Amazon.